Authorised Open-ended Investment Schemes

 The non-refundable application fee is payable at this stage.
 Fees

-If all of the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
+If all the proposals appear acceptable, the fund will receive a letter granting Interim Authorisation.
 If Interim Authorisation cannot be granted, a letter requesting further information or clarification will be sent.

 Stage Three – Formal Authorisation